 3. ) Response

 Incident Response is key.
-After you have set up the wall of defense, and it is penetrated, you have to be the one armed to the teeth with weapons for response, reporting and remediation.
-That is why we consider security orchestration and incident response processes the most essential tool in your cybersecurity strategy and security operation.
-After 10 years of honed in focus on prevention, and day to day analysts inundated with alerts, the industry is finally beginning to rely on next generation response platforms capable of building actionable threat storyline, true alert prioritization and powerful case management.
+After you have set up the wall of defense, and it is penetrated, you have to be the one armed to the teeth with weapons for a response, reporting, and remediation.
+That is why we consider security orchestration and incident response process the most essential tool in your cybersecurity strategy and security operation.
+After 10 years of honed in focus on prevention, and day to day analysts inundated with alerts, the industry is finally beginning to rely on next-generation response platforms capable of building actionable threat storyline, true alert prioritization and powerful case management.
 Developing a consistent strategy among your staff and being able to report on the actions taken to remediate the most important alerts is essential.

 With so many new methods and angles of attack out in the internet ether, it is difficult to know when your company’s information is fully protected.
 But, with a coherent, sound cybersecurity strategy, you can decrease the odds of vulnerability.
 By finding your current system’s vulnerabilities, assessing other potential risks, and orchestrating your existing security tools to maximize visibility, you are strategizing your success and guaranteeing a profitable ROI.
 Keeping costs to a minimum is key in any industry and certainly, in security operations centers across the globe, but by investing in a fully realized, three-prong approach to prevention, detection, and response, you can increase your odds of success.

 In the event, your security is breached in spite of the first two steps, an adequate and consistent response strategy and platform are essential.
 All these combined can justify your company’s organized and prioritized investment into a cybersecurity strategy.